thedude0606/options_copy_TB/PROGRESS.md

   - Enhanced recommendation engine to always show top recommendations even when confidence threshold isn't met
   - Fixed logic flow in recommendation engine to properly implement the fallback mechanism for displaying recommendations
   - Fixed UI display issue by updating trade card component to handle the current recommendation data format
+  - Implemented symbol validation and correction for historical data to handle common ticker symbol mistakes

 ## Current Work in Progress